r-hub/proposal/proposal.md

 ### Windows workers (weeks 8-9)

-Jenkins also has an [Azure plugin][jenkins-azure].
-We can maybe use that, if creating the workers through Jenkins is OK.
-More likely, we can just use a client library to create/destroy the workers, e.g. the [azure package][node-azure] from node.js

 Users will be able to select windows in the submission web app, and builder selection will be part of the r-hub API as well.
-At this point the user will have to select a single builder, I think.
-Multiple builders with a single submission will be added later.
+At this point the user will have to select a single builder.

-Alternatively, we can also run windows on AWS.
-If the Linux deployment will be on AWS, then it makes sense to use AWS workers for Windows as well.
+We can also run windows VMs on AWS.

 For windows, a daily build of R-devel is available from r-project.org and the windows workers just download this.

-We will use code fromt the [r-appveyor][r-appveyor] project to build the windows worker backend.
+We will use code from the [r-appveyor][r-appveyor] project to build the windows worker backend.

-New repositories:
+New repository:

-* `rhub-backend-azure` The Azure backend.
 * `rhub-backend-aws-windows` AWS windows backend.

 [jenkins-azure]: https://github.com/jenkinsci/azure-slave-plugin